 Exercises that gently compress then release the GI (gastrointestinal) tract are a great way to massage the internal organs and relieve trapped gas.
-Try yoga poses such as child’s pose or knees to chest pose, which were designed to help relieve digestive discomfort.
+Try stretching and mindful breathing techniques such as child’s pose or knees to chest pose, which were designed to help relieve digestive discomfort.

 2) Wear loose clothing

 Wear looser clothing around the waist to allow room for your food to pass through the digestive tract.